Dynamic compaction

-Dynamic compaction is a method that is used to increase the density of the soil when certain subsurface constraints make other methods inappropriate.
-It is a method that is used to increase the density of soil deposits.
-The process involves dropping a heavy weight repeatedly on the ground at regularly spaced intervals.
-The weight and the height determine the amount of compaction that would occur.
-The weight that is used, depends on the degree of compaction desired and is between 8 tonne to 36 tonne.
-The height varies from 1m to 30m.
+Dynamic compaction is a method that is used to increase the density of soils when certain subsurface constraints make other methods of soil compaction inappropriate.
+The process involves dropping a heavy weight repeatedly on the ground at regularly spaced points, usually laid out in a systematic fashion such as a grid.
+The weight and the height from which it is dropped determine the force delivered to the ground surface and thus the amount of compaction that occurs.
+Depending on the degree of compaction desired, the weight may vary between 8 and 36 tonne, and the height between 1 and 30 m.